Definition of Commemorative Coins

 Collecting Commemorative Coins

-Commemorative coins are most popularly collected by types and in the original mint issued packaging.
+Commemorative coins are most popularly collected by types and in the original mint-issued packaging.
 Additionally, if a coin is produced in more than one finish (uncirculated and proof) most collectors will choose to collect only one type of finish.
 Some more advanced collectors will collect all variations and mintmarks.

 When most people think of commemorative coins, they think of the specially-struck non-circulating coins sold at a premium by the U.S. Mint, which are meant to raise funds for a particular purpose.
+However, countries around the world issue commemorative coins.

 Edited by: James Bucki